turn/DataMine/doc/DataMine_IDL.md

 	- collection type, e.g., List:Short, List:provider_user_id (LIST)
 - *default* indicates the default value for an optional field
 - *isRequired* identifies the necessity of a field
+- *isAscSortKey* indicates a sort key of the table (in ascending order)
-- *isSortKey* indicates a sort key of the table
+- *isDesSortKey* indicates a sort key of the table (in descending order)
-- *hasRef* implicates an data access optimization on the field
+- *isFrequentlyUsed* implicates an data access optimization on the field
+- *isDerived* indicates a field not stored physically (i.e., its value is calculated on the fly)

 ### Example